NexusMutual/docs/docs/overview/membership.md

 The Nexus Mutual DAO operates as a discretionary mutual where people are required to join as members before they can interact with the protocol or contribute within the DAO.

-As a member, you can buy cover, contribute capital to the mutual in exchange for NXM tokens, and earn rewards from staking NXM, managing staking pools, assessing claims, and participating in on-chain governance.

 ## Benefits of membership

 Members own the capital pool, contribute to the mutual, and control the protocol through on-chain governance.